Maxxavec2x/hypervisor-orchestrator/README.md

 To start the frontend, you have three choices:

 1. (Suggested) : Use the docker image that we publish in the package section of github.
 To do this, use `docker run -p 3000:3000 ghcr.io/maxxavec2x/hypervisor-orchestrator-front`
-2. Install the latest node package, and run the ./frontend/hypervisor-orchestrator-hmi/start_frontend.sh.
+2. Install the latest node package, and run the `./frontend/hypervisor-orchestrator-hmi/start_frontend.sh`.
 It will install all the dependencies in your machine, and start the developpement webserver.<br>
+3. Compile the Docker image yourself and use it, using the Dockerfile in `./frontend/hypervisor-orchestrator-hmi/Dockerfile`

 The web interface will be then available at `localhost:3000` in your favorite browser.